Adapting the brood frame

 Making up the nucs

-On the 12th day 5 three frame nucs were made up.
+On day 12 5 three frame nucs were made up.
 Each nuc consisting of one frame of sealed brood sandwiched between two frames of pollen.
-A queen cell was introduced to each nuc on the 14th day; the queen emerging two days later.
+A queen cell was introduced to each nuc on the 14th day; the queen emerging two days later (day 16).

 The overall timetableA timetable summarizes the method as a pop-up